What happens to my Self-Managed Superannuation Fund when I separate?

 The consequences of disqualification

-A disqualified person cannot remain a trustee of a SMSF or a director of a corporate body that is a trustee of a SMSF.
+A disqualified person cannot remain a trustee of an SMSF or a director of a corporate body that is a trustee of an SMSF.
 If a disqualified person remains a trustee, they will be committing an offence and be liable for penalties or even incarcerated as provided for by section 126K of the SIS Act.
 The disqualified person can even put the fund at risk with respect to becoming non-compliant, which may result in the fund facing significant tax penalties, possibly causing multiple issues for the remaining members.

 Options are available to trustees in circumstances where they or their former partner becomes a disqualified person for the purposes of the SIS Act.
 It is important to note that a member’s underlying entitlements are not automatically impacted and in fact can be preserved in circumstances where they or their former partner become disqualified.
 Any action should be taken as soon as possible.
 Some of the options include:

-- Where assets and other entitlements can be separated from the other members interests within the 6-months period, a trustee can choose to roll out their superannuation balance into an individual industry or retail superannuation fund and resign as a member and trustee of the fund;
+- Where assets and other entitlements can be separated from the other member’s interests within the 6-months period, a trustee can choose to roll out their superannuation balance into an individual industry or retail superannuation fund and resign as a member and trustee of the fund;

 - Where assets and other entitlements cannot be separated from the other member’s interests within the 6-months period, the Australian Prudential Regulatory Authority (APRA) can appoint an acting trustee of the SMSF from the time of expiration of the 6-month period, until the disqualified person can remove themselves and their superannuation balance from the SMSF.
 By way of example, if real property is held by the SMSF, then certain steps may need to be taken for the property to be sold, which can exceed the 6-month period.

 - Members can also elect to wind up the SMSF.
 However, this can only occur after members complete all the requirements that the trust deed specifies about winding up the fund.
-Members will also either need to pay out (if meeting a condition of release) or rollover their superannuation and leave a sufficient amount to meet any final tax amounts and other expenses.
+Members will also either need to pay out (if meeting a condition of release) or roll over their superannuation and leave a sufficient amount to meet any final tax amounts and other expenses.
 A SMSF auditor will also need to be appointed to complete the final audit with respect to the fund.
-Additionally members will need to complete and lodge the final SMSF annual return.
+Additionally, members will need to complete and lodge the final SMSF annual return.

 - With respect to disqualified corporate trustees, the disqualified member must resign as director of the corporate trustee and roll out his or her superannuation balance.
 The remaining individual can then remain as the sole director and member of the fund.